 With so many options and variants, the hardest part is figuring out which Apple Watch Series is the best for you and your budget.
-In this post, we’ll be highlighting Apple Watch Series 5, 4, and 3.
-These are the only models that are currently still sold and supported by Apple, with scheduled software updates to watchOS 7, which adds new features like built-in sleep tracking, dance workout tracking, and more.
+In this post, we’ll be highlighting Apple Watch Series 6, 5, 4, 3, and SE.
+These are the only models that are currently still sold and supported by Apple — and the only ones compatible with watchOS 7, which adds new features like built-in sleep tracking, dance workout tracking, and more.
 Which Apple Watch is best?
 Let’s find out.

 Apple Watch Series 6

 The Apple Watch Series 6 was officially unveiled during Apple’s virtual press event on September 15th, 2020.
-The smartwatch is the six generation Apple Watch and comes with a handful of new features to improve upon the previous generation Series 5.
+The smartwatch is the sixth generation Apple Watch, and it comes with a handful of new features to improve upon the previous generation Series 5.

 MSRP for Apple Watch Series 6 starts at $399/$429 (GPS-only) and goes up to $429/$529 (GPS + cellular) at Apple, but you can find a better deal once used models begin making their way to the Swappa marketplace.
 For more on the Apple Watch Series 6, including specs and price comparisons with older models, check out our blog post Is the Apple Watch Series 6 worth it?